BharathPalanivelu/WatsonAssistant_Webchat_SalesforceServiceDesk_LiveAgent/README.md

 ### Part 3 - Creation of a HTML Page to test SalesForce Deployment/Chat Button code

+paste the code into your HTML page and change from <!-- Online Chat Content --> to <"ONLINE"> and <!-- Offline Chat Content --> to <"ONLINE">

 ### Part 4 - Integration of Watson Assistant with SalesForce ServiceCloud Test